nextauthjs/next-auth/docs/docs/reference/02-configuration/01-auth-config.md

 ---
 title: Initialization
-sidebar_label: Init options
 ---

 ## Options

-Options are passed to NextAuth.js when initializing it in an API route.
+Options are passed to NextAuth.js when initializing it in a server environment like a Next.js API Route.

 ### providers